IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: Lone Star College, a two-year college and Hispanic-serving institution, will use its IDEAS grant to expand access to study abroad within its diverse student population.
-The institution will partner with the University of Rabat to develop an interdisciplinary exchange program focusing on business and economics.
-The BEE Project (Business of Economics and Entrepreneurship) will create a hybrid faculty-led study abroad program through the development of a “learning communities course,” which will contain virtual co-curricular exchanges with an emphasis on business, economics, entrepreneurship, international commerce, and exchange.
-The virtual faculty collaboration will also serve as a continuous feedback loop from faculty to address challenges, produce a Standard Operating Procedures (SOP) manual, and develop experiential learning opportunities/internship options for both Lone Star College and University of Rabat students who participate in the mobility course.
+Project Summary: Lone Star College, a community college and Hispanic-serving institution, will use its IDEAS grant to expand access to study abroad for its student population.
+Specifically, the college will partner with the University of Rabat in Morocco to develop an interdisciplinary exchange program titled the BEE Project (Business of Economics and Entrepreneurship).
+The BEE Project will create a hybrid study abroad program including both virtual exchanges and an in-person component exploring business, economics, entrepreneurship, international commerce, and exchange.
+IDEAS grant funds will support the development of this course and an exploratory faculty trip to Morocco.
+Through this virtual and in-person collaboration, faculty from both institutions will work together to address challenges, produce a Standard Operating Procedures manual, and develop experiential learning and internship opportunities for both Lone Star College and University of Rabat students.

 Marian University